bhargav-bkpatel/sanity-plugin-seo/README.md

 })
 ```

-The license is validated silently on Studio load.
+The license will be validated silently on Studio load.
 Pro features unlock automatically once the key is verified.
 The validated state is cached in the browser so it does not re-validate on every page load.

 > **Note:** Environment variables exposed to Sanity Studio must be prefixed with `SANITY_STUDIO_` to be available in the browser bundle.